A story about a boy, his bubble wand and being prepared...

-Each story in the Lou Knows What to Do Series is written to show children how an intriguing character such as Lou can be comfortable and successful in any situation that could be a challenge.
-These titles are written for students in grades Pre K-5, including those with a variety of developmental levels and learning styles.
+Each Lou Knows What to Do title is written for students in grades PreK through 5, including those with a variety of developmental levels and learning styles.
 Lou Knows What to Do is an excellent read for students living with an autism spectrum disorder.
-24 pgs.

 Published by Boys Town Press